-No person employed by or volunteering for the School District shall administer or cause to be administered corporal punishment upon a student attending District schools.
-A staff member may, however, use reasonable restraint against a student without advance notice to the principal, if it is essential for self-defense, the preservation of order, or for the protection of other persons or the property of the School District.
+No person employed by or volunteering for the School District shall administer or cause to be issued corporal punishment upon a student attending District schools.

+A staff member may, however, use reasonable restraint against a student without advance notice to the principal if it is essential for self-defense, the preservation of order, or the protection of other persons or the property of the School District.

-Although corporal punishment is prohibited the use of reasonable force for the District employee to protect persons or property is not abuse within the meaning of Chapter 210, RSMo.
+Although corporal punishment is prohibited, using reasonable force for the District employee to protect persons or property is not abuse within the meaning of Chapter 210, RSMo.